 The hiring and recruitment process is rife with rules and regulations, and noncompliance is a human resource department’s worst nightmare.
 Social recruiting tools with features like application-tracking systems can help you stay in compliance and build a documented record of that compliance.
 Automated forms and digital acknowledgment of certain policies and procedures is another way to make sure no compliance items fall through the cracks.

-There will be over two billion mobile Internet users worldwide in 2016.
+There will be over two billion mobile Internet users worldwide.
 If those users are looking for work, they’ll likely use their mobile device to do so.
 Technology has to be a cornerstone of your recruitment strategy.
 To make sure your organization nabs the top candidates, here are the social recruiting trends to pay attention to this year.

 Putting together the right team is a science and an art.
 Recruiting technology helps you blend the two, making the search for the perfect candidate a lot easier.
 Upgrade your social recruiting strategy by utilizing the practices outlined above and brainstorming with other industry experts to identify the best approach for your 2016 social recruiting plan.